RHsu24/LLM_Test/readme.md

 This repository was used to test some of the top ASR (Automatic Speed Recognition) Models from [HuggingFace](https://huggingface.co/spaces/hf-audio/open_asr_leaderboard) and their effectiveness in inferring words and sentences from recorded audio, compared to manual transcription.
 These scripts have been designed to run on a HPC (High Performance Computing) Cluster, specifically the Katana HPC cluster.
 These scripts perform batch inference in non-real-time and are focused on tracking accuracy rather than speed.
+The tests were all run where datatype was controlled at BF16 (Brain Floating-Point 16) to ensure accuracy was measured fairly.